DataDog/integrations-core/tcp_queue_length/README.md

 yum install -y kernel-devel-$(uname -r)
 ```

-**Note**: Windows, Container-Optimized OS, and CentOS/RHEL versions earlier than 8 are not supported.
+**Note**: Windows and CentOS/RHEL versions earlier than 8 are not supported.

 ### Configuration